-Here’s a few professions where managing other people to a high level can make all the difference.
+Here’s a few professions where managing other people to a high level can make all the difference that is outside of a counselling career.

 Most people can only imagine the types of emotional distress nurses and other patient facing healthcare professionals see in their working life.
 Patients who suffer from mental health illnesses, patients who are disoriented, scared, confused or angry; families who are distraught; managing doctors and administration tasks.

-A course in counselling will teach you different communication techniques and the situations to use them in to improve your communication in the workplace.
+A counselling course will teach you different communication techniques and the situations to use them in to improve your communication in the workplace.
 Plus you will learn coping mechanisms that you can employ for yourself to help you deal with situations and experiences you encounter.

 The ability to engage and teach one student, let alone a classroom of students, is not an easy task.
 Students of all ages study for different reasons and learn in different ways, and to be the best you can be in your teaching role, learning how to relate and communicate with a large group of people is paramount.